k8xu/personal-site/README.md

 ### How to edit `personal-site` repo
-A mistake that I had made was editing the `k8xu.github.io` repo instead of this one, which I realized did not make any changes on the actual website.
-If you need to add or change information on your personal website, make changes to this repository instead.
+A mistake that I had made was editing the `k8xu.github.io` repo instead of this one, which did not make any changes on the actual website.
+If you need to change information on your personal website, make changes to this repository instead.

 **1. Open GitHub Desktop and Visual Studio Code to edit content**

-On GitHub Desktop, check that you are on `personal-site` and refresh the repository to fetch any new commits.
-Make any changes using Visual Studio Code in Markdown, and most of the edits should be in the `contents` folder or the `config` file.
+On GitHub Desktop, check that you are on `personal-site` and refresh the repository to fetch new commits.
+Make changes using Visual Studio Code in Markdown, and most of the edits should be in the `contents` folder or the `config` file.

 **2. Open Git Bash to view changes**